vokac/iam-website/content/en/docs/getting-started/docker/_index.md

 Prepare an environment file that will contain the environment variables settings for the IAM service container.
-See [the configuration reference](/docs/reference/configuration) for a description of the variables.
+See [the configuration reference][config-reference] for a description of the variables.

 The IAM service is run starting the docker container with the following command: